nmalesa/react-native-atomic-file-ops/README.md

 * Providing `writeFile` with a corrupted character set
 * Providing `writeFile` with a corrupted file path

-Additionally, the library has been tested on React Native in an example app using [Cavy](example/specs/atomicFileWritingSpec.js).
-See the example app’s [documentation](example/README.md) for information on running Cavy tests.
+Additionally, the library has been tested on [React Native](https://github.com/nmalesa/react-native-atomic-file-ops-example/blob/main/specs/atomicFileWritingSpec.js) in an example app using the [Cavy](https://cavy.app/) test framework.
+See the example app’s [documentation](https://github.com/nmalesa/react-native-atomic-file-ops-example) for information on running Cavy tests.

 ## Contributing
 `react-native-atomic-file-ops` is open-source.
-If you find a bug or have an idea for improving this project, please open an issue.
+If you find a bug or have an idea for improving this project, feel free to contribute!

+Please read our [Contribution Guidelines](https://github.com/nmalesa/react-native-atomic-file-ops/CONTRIBUTING.md) to get started.

 ## Credits
 * [Natalia Malesa](https://github.com/nmalesa)